-This plan is right for you if you've been walking or exercising regularly for the last three months and can walk continuously for an hour.
+This plan is right for you if you've been walking or exercising regularly for the last three months and can walk continuously for at least 45 minutes.
 Here is an overview of the training plan to prepare you to walk 13.1 miles.